Blazemeter/taurus/site/dat/docs/Reporting.md

 - `data-source` (which data source to use: `sample-labels` or `pass-fail`)

 If `sample-labels` used as source data, report will contain urls with test errors.
 If `pass-fail` used as source data, report will contain [Pass/Fail](PassFail.md) criteria information.
+Please note that you have to place pass-fail module in reporters list, before junit-xml module.

 Sample configuration: